Skip to content

 LeftRight

 The IDF struck Malek Ashtar University of Technology in Tehran, calling it a nuclear weapons development site.
-The university operates under Iran's defence ministry and has been subject to US, EU, and UN Security Council sanctions for its role in nuclear and Ballistic missile research.
+The university is subordinate to Iran's defence ministry and has been under Western sanctions for nuclear and Ballistic missile activities.

 Iran publicly executed three young men arrested in the January protests, including one who turned 19 in his cell eight days before his death.
 Amnesty International and Iran Human Rights warn dozens more face imminent execution while the war absorbs the world's attention.